-This wasn’t the man I knew, and the transformation took less than a week as his evident discomfort persisted.
+This wasn’t the man I knew, and the transformation took less than a week as his discomfort persisted.

 My partner struggled with pain that dogged him at various points in the day, subsiding somewhat in certain positions while propped on pillows and aided by anti-inflammatory meds.

-I told him how fortunate he was that he had never been injured or laid up by illness, that he was off work at this time, that he had good health insurance so he could visit a physician.
+I told him how fortunate he was that he had never been injured or laid up by illness, that he was off work at this time, and that he had good health insurance so he could visit a physician.

 I reminded him he was in excellent shape generally, which it seemed to me, boded well.
 Still, he was unusually tired, preoccupied, and very blue.

 As he also refused to see a doctor, my annoyance grew as I cared for him and simultaneously tried to work.
 Granted, many of us get the run-around when we seek medical care – I certainly have – referred from one office to the next, each time-consuming trip accompanied by a copay.
 But he was stubbornly insistent that his body would heal itself because if it didn’t, he couldn’t imagine his life waking in pain and going to sleep in pain.

 Hearing that pissed me off.
 Sure, pain causes anger, anxiety, stress, enormous fatigue – especially when you are required to orchestrate the details of daily living around the way you sit or stand, where you sit or stand, how often you go out and where, how long you can tolerate a moving vehicle or a bus or for that matter, time away from a place where you can lie down to ease discomfort.
 These unexpressed, self-managed accommodations are routine for many.